 Housing Price Changes Over Time

 Nationally, there are some surprises in housing prices.
 In this chart, courtesy of Kiplinger research, prices in San Jose have jumped 130% since the recession bottom, while Denver, Seattle, San Francisco, Los Angeles, and Las Vegas home prices have doubled as well.
 Honolulu, New York, Boston, and Washington are a few cities that haven’t seen a full recovery.
-Property investors: please check out the property management software that smart individual investors are using.
+Property investors: please check out the best online property management software that smart individual investors are using.

 |City||Median Home Price||% Change Since Peak|